Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/search/offline_geocode/README.md

 <h2>How to use the sample</h2>

 <p>For simplicity, the sample comes loaded with a set of addresses.
-You can select any address to perform geocoding and show it's location on map.
-To perform reverse geocoding in real-time, click on any location on the ArcGISMap to provide it's address.</p>
+You can select any address to perform geocoding
+and show it's location on map.
+You can select the pin and move the mouse to perform reverse geocoding in real-time.
+.</p>

 <h2>How it works</h2>